ruhui0806/fs-psql-lecture/readme.md

 Note: So in migrations, the names of the tables and columns are written exactly as they appear in the database (snake_case_form), while models use Sequelize's default camelCase naming convention.

+Note: the local connection to the database should also be left to running if you are trying to migration down (undo the migrations).

 ### Naming convention

 For tables and columns: